tonyko77/Rolf3D/README.md

 - Player Bounds = collision detection with walls
   - - improved algorithm for collision detection, to enable wall sliding :)
 - Open doors, with timed animation and timeout-to-close
+- Sprites - only decoration sprites, for now (+ no blocking decorations yet)

 ## INVESTIGATION NOTES